SusamTmg/IT-SUPPORT-AND-SYSTEM-ADMIN-LABS/week02_ticketing_and_troubleshooting/02_ticket_simulation_in_jira.md

 # 02 – Simulated Ticket Creation & Workflow in Jira

-This document outlines what I actually practiced during Week 2 of my IT Support Lab: using **Jira Service Management** to simulate real Tier 1 support ticket workflows.
+This document outlines what I actually practiced during Week 2 of my IT Support Lab: using **Jira Service Management** to simulate real support ticket workflows.

 ---